Balthazar (TV series)

 It was one of the 10 highest-rated dramas in France in 2018.

 Plot

 Raphaël Balthazar, the most gifted forensic pathologist of his generation, knows how to make the dead speak.
 He imagines the ghosts of the deceased people he has seen, asking them questions about how they would have died, their private lives, or what they should do.
 He becomes the teammate of police commander Hélène Bach (played by Hélène de Fougerolles).
 Both face the most complex murder investigations while he secretly tries to solve the murder of a person close to him.
+In the fourth season, Hélène gets a promotion and goes to the French Islands.
+Her place is occupied by Captain Camille Costes, Balthazar's one-stand date.